BOARD OF DIRECTORS

 Mary Kay Tetreault benefitted greatly from the Second Women’s Rights Movement.
 It opened up the possibility of a life beyond that expected of her generation: marry, raise the children, stay at home and don’t grow old.
 Instead, after earning her doctorate, a twenty-five year career in higher education was possible, first as a professor at Lewis and Clark College, next as a dean at California State University Fullerton, followed by serving as provost there as well as at Portland State University.
 Her work that she values the most are her publications which include Women in America: Half of History (1978); The Feminist Classroom with Frances A. Maher (1994 & 2001); and Privilege and Diversity in the Academy also with Maher (2007).
 She is presently at work on a memoir of her journey.

 Hilary Doe is a nonprofit leader, committed to civic engagement and leadership development.
-She is currently the Director of Business Development at NationBuilder focusing on the nonprofit and foundation sectors.
+She is currently the Vice President of NationBuilder.

 Prior to joining NationBuilder, Hilary served as the Senior Advisor to the President and, previously, the Vice President of Operations and Programming at the Roosevelt Institute--a leading economic think tank based in New York City.
 Before becoming Roosevelt's Vice President, Hilary acted as the National Director of the Roosevelt Institute | Campus Network--the nation's largest student policy and leadership development organization--and founded Roosevelt Institute | Pipeline--a progressive policy organization designed for young people in their 20s and 30s.
 In her role at the Roosevelt Institute, Hilary received national recognition from the White House, the Francis Perkins Center, the National Consumers League, the National Academy of Social Insurance, and others for her work designing and implementing the pioneering Think Impact model, Think 2040 program, and a national, participatory policy-making effort, the Blueprint for the Millennial America.
 Her work has been featured by numerous national and regional media outlets, including cable news networks, the Washington Post, the Nation, and NPR.